Raleigh Broadcasting Schools

 |Undergraduate Graduation Rate||52% (for those who began their studies in 2011)*||91% (for those who began their studies in 2011)*||25% (for those who began their studies in 2014)*|

 Source: *NCES College Navigator.

 Campbell University is a 4-year private institution that's affiliated with the Baptist Church.
 The school was founded in 1887 and has grown from its original incarnation as Buies Creek Academy to a university that grants undergraduate and graduate degrees.
 Students interested in broadcasting courses can find them in the undergraduate communication studies program offered through the College of Arts and Sciences.

 Bachelor of Arts in Communication Studies

-Students in the communication studies program can choose from six tracks: broadcasting and electronic media, journalism, advertising, health communication, public relations, or generalist.
+Students in the communication studies program can choose from seven tracks: broadcasting and electronic media, journalism, digital and new media, communication pre-law, public relations and corporate communication, public and interpersonal communication, or generalist.
 The broadcasting and electronic media track allows students to develop skills in directing and videography, as well as to study various types of media technology.
-Some examples of classes that a broadcasting track student might take include television production and digital video.
+Some examples of classes that a broadcasting track student might take include television production and audio production.
 All communication studies students complete at least one internship.